Skip to content

 302 Found

-• request is made without limit and limit is set on database
+• a request is made without a limit modifier and there is a default limit set on the database

-• on logout in GUI to redirect user to main page
+• when logging out of the GUI to redirect to the home page

 303 See Other